-Lithuania joined BBMRI-ERIC on 15th April 2020, and nominated the National cancer institute (NCI) as the Lithuanian National Biobank Node (BBMRI.lt; LBN).
-LBN is the umbrella organisation of biobanks in Lithuania that represents the interests of Lithuanian biobanks within BBMRI-ERIC network.
+Lithuania joined BBMRI-ERIC on April 15, 2020 and nominated the National Cancer Institute (NCI) as the Lithuanian National Biobank Node (BBMRI.lt; LBN).
+LBN is the umbrella organisation of biobanks in Lithuania, representing the interests of Lithuanian biobanks within the BBMRI-ERIC network.
 LBN is also the primary contact point in Lithuania for all stakeholders in biobanking.

-Under the leadership of National Cancer Institute (NCI), 6 institutions work together on the project “Human Biological Resource Center” to create a common visionary infrastructure, empower human resources, scientific expertise and stimulate biobaking activities in the country.
-LBN aims to create a harmonised, efficient and leading biobank infrastructure, an open access research platform, that boosts Lithuanian biomedical research, healthcare, and biomedical industry while fastering integration to the European Research Area.
+Under the leadership of the National Cancer Institute (NCI), 6 institutions are working together on the “Human Biological Resource Center” project to create a common visionary infrastructure, empower human resources, increase scientific expertise and stimulate biobanking activities in the country.
+LBN aims to create a harmonised, efficient and leading biobank infrastructure, as well as an open access research platform, that boosts Lithuanian biomedical research, health care, and biomedical industry while fostering its integration inthe European Research Area.

-Currently, national biobank gathers, maintains and processes mainly cancer related biological material, including tissue, blood, serum, plasma, cell, DNA and RNA and associated clinical, demographical data.
-Over 16 000 samples are cumulated and stored over recent years in biobank.
-This number will increase with extended inclusion of biological material from different participant segments: diseased, population-based and healthy volunteers.
+Currently, the national Biobank gathers, maintains and processes mainly cancer-related biological material, including tissue, blood, serum, plasma and cell samples, DNA and RNA, and the associated clinical and demographic data.
+Over 16,000 samples have been collected and stored over recent years in the Biobank.
+This number will increase as more biological material are included from different participant segments: diseased, population-based and healthy volunteers.

-The main areas Lithuanian Biobank Node will focus on :
+The Lithuanian Biobank Node will focus on the following main areas: